 Mother’s Day comes around once a year, but we don’t think it’s an exaggeration to say that our Moms matter every one of those 365 days.
 Sympli was built by a passionate, inspiring mother looking to create clothes for real women.
-16 years later and Sympli has grown to house a number of mother daughter teams, working alongside one another to bring our vision to every woman.
-For those of us who aren’t lucky enough to work with mom, we instead keep her words of wisdom close, planning and designing clothes she’d be proud to wear.
+Nearly two decades later, Sympli has grown to employ a number of mother-daughter teams, working alongside one another to bring our vision to every woman.
+For those of us who aren’t lucky enough to work with Mom, we instead choose to keep her words of wisdom close, planning and designing clothes she’d be proud to wear.
 In the spirit of the holiday, we decided to go around the office and ask some of our Sympli women what they love about their mom, and how she continues to inspire every single day.

 What’s one style tip from your mom that you still use to this day?

 My mom has always let me freely express myself when it comes to style, turning a blind eye to most of my faux pas.
 But I remember one specific day mom was taking me to get my ears pierced!
-I dressed myself in Red pants and a Fuchsia top, and in some cases that might be considered a sort of style, but in this case it was just a big style No No. That was the day I learned about “Clashing colours”, thanks Mom. – Kailey Floberg, Design
+I dressed in red pants and a fuchsia top, and in some cases that might be considered a sort of style, but in this case, it was just a big style No-No. That was the day I learned about “Clashing colours”.
+Thanks, Mom! – Kailey Floberg, Design

 One style tip that I still use from my mom to this day is don’t leave the house looking like a mess.
 My mom instilled in me to always look put together before heading out.
 I just do it now with some extra flare. – Harpreet Dosanjh, Design